Many garages are home to workbenches or makeshift art studios. Others give shelter to jet skis, cars or stuff that was cluttering up the house.

 Eventually, the doll-sized furniture sales overtook the sales of the picture frames, and the team decided to shift its focus to toys.
 The first Barbie doll debuted in 1959.

-Year Established: 1903
+- Year established: 1903

 It was there that William S. Harley and Arthur Davidson constructed their first motorcycle in 1903 after Harley designed and completed the blueprint for the motorized bicycle two years prior.
 Soon, the bike would be picked up by a Chicago dealer, creating the need for a bigger production facility.

-Year Established: 1969
+- Year established: 1969

 A high school student’s desire for a unique Christmas gift for his mom became a million-dollar idea.
 Michael Kittredge was 16 when he used a collection of items around the house to create a scented candle for his mom.
-A neighbor saw his creation and asked to buy it before he could give to her, however.
+A neighbor saw his creation and asked to buy it before he could give it to her, however.
 The money she gave him was enough to make more candles — one for his mom and another to sell.

 Realizing the potential of this idea, Kittredge continued to make candles out of his garage that Christmas season and opened a store near the college campus at Mount Holyoke within five years.
 Now, the company operates worldwide.

-Year Established: 1955
+- Year established: 1955

-Year Established: 1984
+- Year established: 1984

 When you’re in college and don’t have a basement, you use the next best thing to launch your business.
 Dell founder Michael Dell was enrolled at the University of Texas in Austin when he began selling personal PCs from his dorm room.